ENG-Mazri/bim_notebooks/README.md

-# 🔧 BIM Power Tools for Colab
+# 🔧 BIM Power Tools NoteBooks

 **One-click automation for IFC and BIM workflows - no installations, no licenses**